tomedegroot/study-material/LPIC102/topic-107-administrative-tasks.md

 ###Restricting access:

-1. if */etc/at.allow* exists and contain user names, only those users can create `at` jobs
+1. if */etc/at.allow* exists and contain user names, only those users can create `at` or `batch` jobs
 2. if */etc/at.allow* does not exists and */etc/at.deny* exists and contain usernames, the users who are in there cannot create `at` jobs
 3. if both files are removed, only the root user can create `at` jobs